bjam24/traveling-salesman-problem/README.md

 # Traveling-Salesman-Problem
 ## Description
 This project was developed for the Computational Intelligence course at AGH University of Science and Technology during the 2021/2022 academic year.
 It features four custom-designed algorithms created from scratch, developed as part of my personal exploration and problem-solving efforts beyond regular coursework, specifically focusing on the Symmetrical Traveling Salesman Problem (TSP).
 The project's structure and code have been refactored for clarity and efficiency.
-The algorithms showcased here are frequently integrated with machine learning techniques.
+The algorithms showcased here are frequently integrated with **Machine Learning** algorithms.

 ## Algorithms
 The presented results are intended for demonstration purposes only.
 Finding the optimal solution requires sufficient time and careful tuning of the parameters.